dream-developers-it/dreamhrsuite_business/README.md

-# 🌟 DreamHrSuite.ai Desktop
+# 🌟 DreamHrSuite.ai Business

-Welcome to **DreamHrSuite.ai Desktop**, your ultimate employee monitoring solution! 🚀
+Welcome to **DreamHrSuite.ai Business**, your ultimate employee monitoring solution! 🚀
 Effortlessly manage, monitor, and enhance your workforce's productivity with an all-in-one platform designed for organizations of all sizes.

 ---